dh-miami/SPA_410_Fall25/_posts/exercise-3/2025-09-09-Exercise-3-Stumm.md

 title: "Ejercio 3 - Markdown Playground by Euge"
 author: "Euge Stumm"
 date: 2025-09-09
-exercise_playground: "Ejercicio 3 - Markdown Playground"
+exercise: "Ejercicio 3 - Markdown Playground"
 ---

 # How to Use Markdown